WINTER 2021-2022 REGISTRATIONS NOW OPEN!

 includes GST + PST

-Individuals and small groups can register for the D-League. (each player is asked to fill out the form and pay individually)
+Individuals and small groups can register for the Draft League. (each player is asked to fill out the form and pay individually)

-Pre-Assembled teams from schools or civil associations can sign up the G-League. (only the coach/organizer is asked to fill out the registration form; a subsequent player form will be emailed to all players included on the roster.
-Parents pay the organizer, and the organizer pays FPF Jr)REGISTER AN INDIVIDUAL (D-LEAGUE)REGISTER A PRE-SET TEAM (G-LEAGUE)
+Pre-Assembled teams can sign up the Civil & School Teams League. (only the coach/organizer is asked to fill out the registration form; a subsequent player form will be emailed to all players included on the roster.
+Parents pay the organizer, and the organizer pays FPF Jr)REGISTER AN INDIVIDUAL IN THE DRAFT LEAGUEREGISTER A PRE-ASSEMBLED CIVIL OR SCHOOL TEAM

 FPF Junior runs seasons per year!!